Discover the Game-Changing CUBES Math Strategy for Word Problems!

 Step 2: Circle the numbers AND LABELS!

 Moving on to step two, I’ve learned that labels play a crucial role in comprehension.
 For that reason, I instruct my students to circle the numbers AND the labels together.
-This will save time at the end when they need to label their answer.
+That saves time at the end when they need to label their answer.
 Plus, it promotes understanding.

 Step 3: Underline the question

-If a student truly doesn’t know what he’s looking for, there is no real way that he can select the correct operation and proceed to solve the problem.
-Discussion needs to continue for understanding.
+If a student truly doesn’t know what he’s looking for, there’s no natural way to select the correct operation and proceed to solve the problem.
+A discussion needs to continue for understanding.